The objective of the PHIA is to identify, as early as possible, the main hazards and

 In principle, PHIA is a one off analysis.
 However, in a complex project with an extended Concept Phase, the PHIA will be reviewed if there are major changes to the requirements or options being identified.

-The PHIA and any updates shall be endorsed by the PSC, through endorsement of the Hazard Log and Safety Case Reports for Main Gate.
+The PHIA and any updates shall be endorsed by the PSC, through endorsement of the Hazard Log and Safety Case Reports for Full Business Case.
 An endorsed PHIA shall be available as an input to outline the Statement of Requirement Document development, Safety Case generation and the subsequent Hazard Analysis (in later phases).
 If the PHIA is updated, management measures will ensure that these dependent activities are also updated.

 4.4.
 Required Inputs